01 of 21

 Hack Existing Ikea Shelves Into a Rustic Spice Rack

-Kitchen storage is so often at a premium that we are constantly looking for ways to be more organized and improve the ways we cook and prepare food.
-One way to save counter space and make spices or cooking oils more accessible is by building a wall mounted spice rack.
+Kitchen storage is usually at such a premium that we are always looking for ways to be more efficient with food prep.
+One way to save counter space and make spices or cooking oils more accessible is to build a wall-mounted spice rack.
 You don't even need to start from scratch.
 Pick up some Ikea Bekvam shelves then refinish them to match your existing style.Continue to 11 of 21 below.

 11 of 21